-Home to the federal government and the countless jobs supported by it, parts of Washington D.C. and the surrounding area are among the wealthiest areas in the country.
+Home to the federal government and the countless jobs it supports, parts of Washington D.C. and the surrounding area are among the wealthiest in the country.
 Montgomery County, Maryland, is one of them.
-Montgomery County is home to several D.C. commuter towns, including Bethesda and Rockville, and the headquarters of several major corporations, including Lockheed Martin, the largest defense contractor in the world.
+The county is home to several D.C. commuter towns, including Bethesda and Rockville, and the headquarters of several major corporations, including Lockheed Martin, the largest defense contractor in the world.

 13. Eagle County, Colorado

 > Largest place in county: Edwards

 > Life expectancy: 85.9 years